-A dog can't get pregnant early in her cycle, but after a week to 10 days, she enters the estrus phase of her heat cycle.
-At this point her discharge becomes more watery and she often begins to mark, depositing urine on various spots in and out of the house, signalling her receptiveness to mating.
-During this time, her urine contains hormones and pheromones easily detected by male dogs, who can detect her scent and condition from great distances.
+A dog can't get pregnant early in her cycle, but as Whole Dog Journal explains, after a week to 10 days, she enters the estrus phase of her heat cycle.
+At this point, her discharge becomes more watery, and she often begins to mark, depositing urine on various spots in and out of the house, signaling her receptiveness to mate.
+During this time, her urine contains hormones and pheromones easily detected by male dogs, which can detect her scent and condition from great distances.

 Dogs have a sharp sense of smell that helps them perpetuate the species.
 Once an intact male gets a whiff of his potential new girlfriend, he'll do just about anything to find his way to her, including digging under and jumping over fences and dodging his way across a busy highway.
 The male also will urine mark if he picks up the scent of a female in estrus, signaling his availability.
 If there's competition for her affections, there may be some aggressive behavior as two male suitors battle it out for her attentions.

 If you cannot neuter and spay your dogs and you don't want puppies, keeping them separated is mandatory.
-Consider kenneling your male dog for the duration.
+Consider kenneling your male dog for the duration of your female's heat cycle.
 He won't be present to pick up on the scents the female is emitting, nor will he be spending all of his time trying to hook up with his girlfriend.

 You can board your dog at a vet or other commercial boarding location or build a safe, humane kennel on your own property.
 If you go the later route, make sure the kennel truly is escape proof, far enough away from the female that he will not go crazy and be sure to allow him plenty of exercise time after relocating the female in another secured location.